gmanandmarbles/leaderboardsystem/README.md

 ----------

-That concludes the overview of the LootLocker Game API and its endpoints.
+That concludes the overview of the  Game API and its endpoints.
 You can use these endpoints to build game features and provide a seamless gaming experience to your players.
 If you have any further questions or need assistance, please feel free to reach out.
 Happy gaming!